metaphacts/metaphactory-docker-compose/README.md

 * The `GraphScope service user` can be created or updated using htpasswd (`https://httpd.apache.org/docs/2.4/programs/htpasswd.html`) and is stored in the `users.htpasswd` file in the folder `graphscope-config`.
 For further details see https://help.metaphacts.com/resource/Help:GraphScopeSetup.
 * Communication between metaphactory and GraphScope is authenticated using the credentials provided in the `proxy.prop` configuration of the respective GRAPHSCOPE_CONFIGURATION (see in .env file), e.g. `graphscope-apps/app-graphscope-default/config` for the default configuration.
 The defined credentials must match the registered `GraphScope service user` (see above).
 Note that the credentials can optionally be externalized using the keys `proxy.graphscope.loginName` and `proxy.graphscope.loginPassword`, see https://help.metaphacts.com/resource/Help:ExternalizedSecrets for further details.
-* If authentication is required from the GraphScope backend to the remote SPARQL endpoint (e.g. for blazegraph, stardog or the ephedra endpoint in metaphactory) the credentials can be provided in `docker-compose.overwrite.yml` for the `graphscope` service using the environment parameters `REMOTE_USER` and `REMOTE_PWD`.
+* If authentication is required from the GraphScope backend to the remote SPARQL endpoint the credentials can be provided in `docker-compose.overwrite.yml` for the `graphscope` service using the environment parameters `REMOTE_USER` and `REMOTE_PWD`.
     * The actual reference values can also be found in the respective GraphScope configuration file (e.g. `graphscope-config/config-blazegrap.yml`) in the parameters `remoteUser: <user-name>` and `remotePassword: <password>`.
     * (For `default` only) The metaphactory service user requires `sparql:graphscope-ephedra:query:*` and the `proxy:graphscope` permissions

 ## Update of Deployments
-The most frequent use-case will be updating the runtime (i.e. software) container, for example, of the metaphactory, GraphScope or blazegraph, but leaving the deployment specific data and configuration assets untouched.
+The most frequent use-case will be updating the runtime (i.e. software) container, for example, of the metaphactory, but leaving the deployment specific data and configuration assets untouched.

-1. Modify the .env file in the folder of the deployment you want to update and increase/change the docker version tag of the metaphactory, GraphScope or Blazegraph container i.e. `METAPHACTORY_IMAGE`, `GRAPHSCOPE_IMAGE` and/or `BLAZEGRAPH_IMAGE`.
+1. Modify the .env file in the folder of the deployment you want to update and increase/change the docker version tag of the metaphactory container i.e. `METAPHACTORY_IMAGE`.
 2. Run `docker-compose up -d` will re-create only the containers, that have been changed.

 ## Deletion of Deployments